 HyperTransport links wider than 8 bits are built by ganging multiple 8-bit links in parallel to form either 16- or 32-bit links.
-Links wider than 8 bits have one clock per byte, but still only one CTL bit for the whole link.
-The forwarded clock for the CTL signal is the clock for the least-significant byte.
+Links wider than 8 bits have one clock and control line per byte.

-In addition to the link signals, all HyperTransport technology devices require the reset/initialization input pins listed in Table 2.
+In addition to the link signals, all HyperTransport devices require the reset/initialization input pins listed in Table 2.

-Table 2.
-Reset/Initialization Signals
+Table 2.Reset/Initialization Signals